Download the notebook here! Interactive online version: colab

 Creates negative bias (quality confounding)

-3. Generating Data with the Online Retail Simulator
+3. Generating data with the Online Retail Simulator

 We use the Online Retail Simulator to generate realistic e-commerce data.
 The simulation configuration is defined in "config_simulation.yaml".
 This gives us products with baseline sales metrics that we can then use to demonstrate confounding.